-The City purchases its water supply from West Basin Municipal Water District (WBMWD).
+The City of Lomita's sources of drinking water are local groundwater and surface ("imported") water purchased from West Basin Municipal Water District (WBMWD).
 WBMWD gets its water from the Metropolitan Water District (MWD).
-The source of water is the Sacramento River/San Joaquin Delta via the State Water Project and the Colorado River beginning at Lake Havasu.
-The City also maintains a standby well.
-This well is for emergency only use and was not used in 2009.
+The source of water is the Sacramento-San Joaquin River Delta via the State Water Project and the Colorado River beginning at Lake Havasu.